lina-usc/pylossless/docs/source/implementation.rst

 Step 11: Run initial ICA
 ------------------------

-The pyLossless pipeline will run an inital ICA that will only be used for step 11 (identifying epochs wih large standard deviations across ICs).
+The pyLossless pipeline will run an initial ICA that will only be used for step 11 (identifying epochs with large standard deviations across ICs).

 By default, the fastICA algorithm is used for efficiency.